classgraph/classgraph/README.md

           new String[] { "com.xyz.widget", "com.xyz.gizmo" })

       .matchSubclassesOf(DBModel.class,
-          // c is a subclass of DBModel
-          c -> System.out.println("Subclasses DBModel: " + c.getName()))
+          // c is a subclass of DBModel or a descendant subclass c -> System.out.println("Subclasses DBModel: " + c.getName()))

       .matchClassesImplementing(Runnable.class,
+          // c is a class that implements the interface Runnable; more precisely,
+          // c or one of its superclasses implements the interface Runnable, or
-          // c is a class that implements Runnable c -> System.out.println("Implements Runnable: " + c.getName()))
+          // implements an interface that is a descendant of Runnable c -> System.out.println("Implements Runnable: " + c.getName()))

       .matchClassesWithAnnotation(RestHandler.class,